senjuricardo/senjuricardo/README.md

 - 🌱 I am an enthusiastic learner of programming with knowledge of C Sharp, JAVA, SQL, Laravel, JS, Vue and React.
-I mainly enjoy frontend and that's where I try to dedicate most of my free time to develop more knowledge.

 <div align="center">
   <a href="https://github.com/senjuricardo">